RPSGT Handbook

 Standard setting is a technique to determine the cut-off test score that corresponds to a minimally competent or qualified RPSGT.
 The standard setting process uses a committee of RPSGT subject matter experts (SMEs) who understand the content standards and the measure of difficulty of exam items.
 The BRPT appoints a panel of SMEs who are representative of the profession in North America and include individuals whose careers and professional qualifications are diverse.
 Panelists are known to be skilled in the field of Polysomnographic Technology and have knowledge about the professional activities of Registered Polysomnographic Technologists.
 They undergo training in standard setting by experts from Pearson VUE.
 The passing score coming out of the standard setting delineates the performance of a passing candidate from a failing candidate and is called the cut score.

-A high quality examination must have a defensible passing score.
+A high-quality examination must have a defensible passing score.
 That is, the cut score that separates examinees who pass from those who fail must be determined in a systematic and psychometrically sound way.
 Generally, only criterion-referenced procedures are accepted in the standards for credentialing examinations because these methods define the minimally acceptable level of competence and evaluate each question in light of minimum competence.
 Criterion-referenced procedures provide a demonstrable link between the passing standard and public protection.

-The Standard setting is a two-step process that first requires SMEs to describe what a minimally competent or qualified RPSGT can be expected to know.
+Standard setting is a two-step process that first requires SMEs to describe what a minimally competent or qualified RPSGT can be expected to know.
 This process assumes that there is a theoretical knowledge continuum ranging from insufficient knowledge at one end to fully competent levels of knowledge at the other.
 The SMEs identify the point on the theoretical continuum that separates the test taker who is minimally competent from one who is not.

 In the second step of the standard setting process, participants examine the individual items on a test to translate the knowledge standard into a cut score on the specific exam.
 The difficulty of individual test items is taken into account during this step.
 SMEs are required to make informed judgments about the performance of minimally competent test takers on a given set of items.
 Once this step is complete, the knowledge standard from the theoretical knowledge continuum can be translated into a cut score on an actual exam form.